VHonzik/gash/README.md

 [![NuGet](https://img.shields.io/badge/nuget-1.0.0-blue.svg)](https://www.nuget.org/packages/Gash/)

+**Disclaimer: This framework only works on Windows so please disregard any cross-platform hype below.
+Instead of diving into .NET Core console implementation on Linux I have decided to port it over to JS and React.
+You can find the new and improved framework here: [web-gash](https://github.com/VHonzik/web-gash).**

 Acronym for game-again shell, punning on the pun of [Bash (Unix shell)](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), *gash* is a framework for console games.
 It is C# class library targeting .NET Standard 1.6 and therefore compatible with [.NET Core 1.1](https://github.com/dotnet/core).
 Read cross-platform!